Marriage offers the closest possible relationship of intimacy and companionship we can enjoy.

 In other important decisions of life, we study our options, seek counsel and proceed with caution.
 We use our heads and let our heads guide our hearts.
 Why don’t we approach marriage with the same caution?
 Perhaps when it comes to love, we trust our hearts too much.

 I am convinced that many people need to change the way they think about marriage.
+To do well in marriage, we must share the correct vision of it.
 Idealized images of marriage or romanticized notions of the one we plan to marry quickly shatter in married life.

 Many people simply want too much from marriage.
 They have unrealistic ideas of uninterrupted marital bliss.
 They are in love with the idea of being in love but soon learn that loving another person requires effort.
 I remind couples that it’s one thing to be in love; another to love someone in a marriage relationship.